rapidsai/rapids.ai/README.md

 ## Requirements
-The site required Hugo in order to be built.
-Follow the [Hugo documentation](https://gohugo.io/about/) for assistance.

 All logos and images are located in the [images](/static/images) folder.
 Externally (no website) referenced files should be placed in the [assets](/assets) folder.

 Font Icons are used from [Font Awesome](https://fontawesome.com/), and include Pro account icons.

-In the future it will employ the more optimized assets and hugo pipe features.
+In the future it will employ the more optimized assets and Hugo pipe features.

-## Hosting, Development and Previews
+## Pull Request Previews
-After installing Hugo, run `hugo server` to see a developer preview and `hugo` to build for production.
-You can also preview pages locally from the `/public` dir after building, but may need to use `python -m http.server` or similar for all functionality.

-Hosting is currently done through [Netlify](https://www.netlify.com/), which should create a preview when PRs are pushed to the main repository.
+[Netlify](https://www.netlify.com/) will create a preview environment when PRs are opened.

+## Contributing

+You can use the included devcontainer for local development.

+Start the container and run `hugo serve` to start a development server.

+The development server can be viewed in a browser at <http://localhost:1313>.